MonetDB/MonetDB/README.rst

-ASSERT          Enable asserts (default=ON for development sources, OFF for tarball installation) CINTEGRATION    Enable support for C UDFs (default=ON except on Windows) CMAKE_SUMMARY   Show a summary of the cmake configuration (for debug purposes, default=OFF) CMAKE_UNITTEST  Build and run the unittest for the build system (default=OFF) FITS            Enable support for FITS
+ASSERT          Enable asserts (default=ON for development sources, OFF for tarball installation) CINTEGRATION    Enable support for C UDFs (default=ON except on Windows) CMAKE_SUMMARY   Show a summary of the cmake configuration (for debug purposes, default=OFF) CMAKE_UNITTESTS Build and run the unittest for the build system (default=OFF) FITS            Enable support for FITS
 GEOM            Enable support for geom module
 INT128          Enable support for 128-bit integers